 The last step is to rinse them to remove any detergent and residues left behind.
 After they are soaked and clean, toss them in the laundry with a load of clothes or run a rinse and spin cycle instead.

-However, Powerizer is an EPA BioPreferred Product that effectively cleans everything dirty and certified for cleaning in four categories, Laundry, Dish, Multi-purpose cleaning and Carpet and Upholstery.
+However, Powerizer is an EPA BioPreferred Product that effectively cleans everything dirty and certified for cleaning in four categories, Laundry detergent, Dishwasher detergent, Multi-purpose cleaning and Carpet cleaning and Furniture and Upholstery cleaning.
 Powerizer is made of plant and mineral-based ingredients, eliminating the need for harsh chemicals.
 Consider signing up for Powerizer's Subscribe and Save Program.
 Upon enrollment you will receive 15% off on all orders.